For more information, please see the Personal Information Collection Notice issued by Autonomy First Lawyers Pty Ltd.

 (h) we have reason to suspect that unlawful activity, or misconduct of a serious nature that relates to our functions or activities has been, is being or may be engaged in; and we believe that the collection, use or disclosure is necessary for us to take appropriate action;

-(i) it is necessary to obtain third party services, for example to carry out data analysis or provide information processing services; or
+(i) it is necessary to obtain information from third party services, for example to carry out data analysis or provide information processing services or to conduct searches associated with the services we provide to you; or

 (j) the assets and operations of our business are transferred to another party as a going concern.